Israeli election seen as referendum on divisive Netanyahu - WTMJ

 JERUSALEM (AP) — Israelis vote Tuesday in their fourth parliamentary election in just two years.
 Once again, the race boils down to a referendum on Prime Minister Benjamin Netanyahu.

 Netanyahu, who has served as prime minister for the past 12 years, hopes voters will reward him for leading the country’s successful coronavirus vaccine rollout and his diplomatic outreach to the Arab world.
-His challengers have highlighted his earlier missteps in the coronavirus strategy, his reliance on divisive religious and ultra-nationalist allies and his ongoing corruption trial.
+His challengers have highlighted his earlier missteps in combatting the virus, his ongoing corruption trial, and his reliance on divisive religious and ultra-nationalist allies.

 Over the years, Netanyahu has developed a reputation as a political magician and master manipulator capable of surviving any crisis.
 With witnesses set to take the stand against him next month, Netanyahu is hoping for another miracle that could deliver a friendlier parliament willing to grant him immunity or freeze his trial.
 Opponents portray him as a serial liar who has caused two years of political paralysis by putting his political survival and legal troubles ahead of the country’s interests.